Management

 In the management page you can change the license, resize the compute pool, update users roles and access, and update the OAuth integration.
 If the compute pool, OAuth integration or license have changed, a service upgrade is required.
 Follow the upgrade section instructions.

-Update OAuth Credentials
+Update OAuth credentials

 To update the integration: